ch-Arham/react-optimization/README.md

   will rerender even if you memoize)

 2. Code Splitting
-- Dynamic Imports (Dividing code into chunks and importing when needed)
+- Dynamic Imports (Dividing code into chunks and importing only when needed)
-- lazy loading to further imporve optimization
+- lazy loading to further improve optimization
-- useTrations and suspense to handle state update and displaying/handling state data
+- useTransition Hook and Suspense to handle state update and displaying/handling state data

 3. Debouncing
 - Technique to control the frequency at which a funciton is executed.
 Execute after a pause